Landau (Pfalz) Hauptbahnhof: Operations

-On Sundays and public holidays three pairs of regional long distance services operate: the Elsass-Express from Mainz to Wissembourg, the Weinstraßenexpress from Wissembourg to Koblenz and the Rheintalexpress from Karlsruhe to Koblenz.
+On Sundays and public holidays three pairs of regional long distance services operate: the Elsass-Express from Mainz to Wissembourg, the Weinstraßenexpress from Wissembourg to Koblenz and the Bundenthaler: Mannheim–Bundenthal–Rumbach/Pirmasens.
+The train is split coupled in Hinterweidenthal Ost.

 Buses operate to the suburbs from a central bus station located in the station forecourt.

 In the station building there is a restaurant and a kiosk.
 On 2 September 2010 a new travel centre opened.